richpaulyim/Web-Briareus/README.md

 Top trending songs on Spotify.
 Data is available in CSV folder; optional storing script into MySQL database.

 ### Youtube-Hits
-Top trending videos on Youtube.
+Top trending videos on YouTube.
 Stores data in MySQL database.

 ## Miscellaneous